 With the Premier League title race all but over and having been eliminated from the FA Cup last week, Manchester CIty’s main focus for the remainder of the season will be to win the UEFA Champions League.

 Having all but progressed from their second round tie with FC Basel with a 4-0 win in the first leg, Manchester City will want to make sure Fernandinho is back in action and at his best before the quarter-final ties, with the first mach taking place on Tuesday 3 April.

-This injury should come as a boost to Arsenal ahead of their Premier League tie.
-Wenger’s side are 10 points outside the Champions League places with their match against Manchester City being their game in hand on their top four rivals.
+This injury should come as a boost to Arsenal ahead of Thursday’s game.
+Wenger’s side are currently 10 points outside the Champions League places with their match against Manchester City being their game in hand on their top four rivals.